Azure/AzOps/docs/wiki/ResourceDeletion.md

 ## Introduction

-**AzOps Resource Deletion** performs deletion of policyAssignments, policyDefinitions, policyExemptions, policySetDefinitions and roleAssignments in Azure, based on `AzOps - Pull` generated templates at all Azure scope levels `(Management Group/Subscription/Resource Group)`.
+**AzOps Resource Deletion** performs deletion of locks, policyAssignments, policyDefinitions, policyExemptions, policySetDefinitions and roleAssignments in Azure, based on `AzOps - Pull` generated templates at all Azure scope levels `(Management Group/Subscription/Resource Group)`.

 - For any other resource type **deletion** is **not** supported by AzOps at this time.